mudassiriqball/mysouq/README.md

-This is an ecommerce apllication for uploading and displaying the products.
+**This is an ecommerce apllication for uploading and displaying the products.
 There are two main roles on for vender(Shopkeper): which can upload the products to sail, and other is customer which buy the products.
-Main feathure:
+Main feathure**

 ## 1 **User Signup, Login**
 ![Alt text](/login_screenshot.png?raw=true "Optional Title")